- Overview of Interstitial Lung Disease

 Biopsy (surgical) is indicated only when HRCT findings and VEGF-D testing are nondiagnostic.
 Findings of an abnormal proliferation of smooth muscle cells (LAM cells) associated with cystic changes on histologic examination confirm disease.

 Pulmonary function tests support the diagnosis and are especially useful for monitoring.
 Typical findings are of an obstructive or mixed obstructive and restrictive pattern.
 The lungs are usually hyperinflated with an increase in the total lung capacity (TLC) and thoracic gas volume.
 Gas trapping (an increase in residual volume [RV] and RV/TLC ratio) is commonly present.
-The PaO2 and diffusing capacity for carbon monoxide (DLCO) are commonly reduced.
+The partial pressure of arterial oxygen (PaO2) and diffusing capacity of the lung for carbon monoxide (DLCO) are commonly reduced.
 Exercise performance is decreased in most patients.

 Treatment of Lymphangioleiomyomatosis